• Skip to primary navigation

 Yes!
 You can either bake and freeze them in an air tight container once they have cooled completely, OR freeze the dough balls and bake them from frozen.
 The easiest way to to this is to portion out the dough into balls and place them on a freezer safe plate.
 Cover with plastic wrap and freeze until firm.
 Once they are frozen, transfer to a gallon-sized freezer bag and seal tightly .
 When you are ready to bake, simply take out as many cookies as you would like and bake according to the recipe directions, adding a minute or two of baking time if necessary (NO need to thaw first).

-A stack of four chocolate chip cookies with a glass of milk.
+Stack of chocolate cookies next to a glass of milk.

-A sophisticated take on the classic chocolate chip cookie made with dark rye flour, brown butter and a sprinkle of flaky sea salt on top.
+These Rye Chocolate Chip Cookies are sophisticated and delicious take on the classic recipe.
+Made with dark rye flour, brown butter and a sprinkle of sea salt, these crave worthy cookies are sure to become a new family favorite!

 Print Pin Rate